NLTM-IIITH/layout-parser/server/modules/textron/README.md

 ## folders added
 1. /images/ - all the input files will come in the folder.
-2. /server/modules/textron_results - all the output from the textron will come in this folder.
+2. /server/modules/textron/textron_results - all the output from the textron will come in this folder.

-## doctr_api :
-1. dependencies.py -from modules/main
-2. helper.py - process_images_textron function for inference (same as in modules/main)
-3. model.py -from modules/main
-4. routes.py - uses '/' calls doctr_layout_parser '/visualization' is the visualization code (modules/main reference)